In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - If using the chipotle chile, coarsely chop the chile.
 Wash your hands after handling.

 In a large sauce pot over medium-high heat, warm 2 to 4 teaspoons oil until hot but not smoking.
 Add all except 2 tablespoons [¼ cup] onion, season with salt, and cook, stirring occasionally, until softened, 2 to 3 minutes.

 Add the Mexican simmer sauce base, black beans, ¼ cup [½ cup] water, and as much chipotle chile as you like and season lightly with salt.
 Bring to a boil, then reduce to a simmer and cook, stirring occasionally, until the sauce is thickened slightly, 4 to 6 minutes.
 Meanwhile, cook the eggs.

 In a small [medium] frying pan over medium heat, warm 1 to 3 teaspoons butter or oil (from your pantry) until hot but not smoking.
 Crack the eggs directly into the pan and season with salt and pepper.
 Cook until the whites have set and the yolks are slightly runny, 2 to 3 minutes.
 If you prefer firmer yolks, cook for 1 to 2 minutes longer.
 Transfer to a plate.
 While the eggs are cooking, prepare the garnishes and finish the chilaquiles.

 - Coarsely chop the cilantro.

-To the pan with the tomato sauce over low heat, stir in the tortilla chips.
+To the pan with the simmer sauce and beans over low heat, stir in the tortilla chips.
 Remove from the heat and season to taste with salt and pepper.

 Transfer the chilaquiles to individual bowls and top with the eggs.
-Garnish with the radishes, guacamole, cilantro, and remaining onion.
-Crumble the queso fresco on top and serve.
+Garnish with the radishes, cilantro, queso fresco, guacamole, and remaining onion and serve.